Windsor

 AreaSearch analysis of residential development drivers sees Windsor recording a relatively average level of approval activity when compared to local markets analysed countrywide

-Commercial approvals this financial year have reached $13.7 million, indicating moderate levels of commercial development.
-Compared to Greater Brisbane, Windsor has significantly less development activity, 58.0% below the regional average per person.
-This constrained new construction typically reinforces demand and pricing for existing dwellings.
-Nationally, Windsor's development activity is also lower, reflecting market maturity and possible development constraints.
-New development consists of 29.0% detached dwellings and 71.0% townhouses or apartments, demonstrating a trend towards denser development appealing to downsizers, investors, and entry-level buyers.
-This shift contrasts with the current housing mix, which is 49.0% houses, reflecting reduced availability of development sites and addressing changing lifestyle demands and affordability requirements.
-Windsor's population density, at around 1177 people per approval, indicates a mature, established area.
+In FY-26, $13.7 million in commercial approvals have been registered, suggesting balanced commercial development activity compared to Greater Brisbane, where Windsor has significantly less development activity (58.0% below regional average per person).
+This constrained new construction often reinforces demand and pricing for existing dwellings.
+Windsor's development activity is also lower than the national average, reflecting market maturity and potential development constraints.
+New development consists of 29.0% detached dwellings and 71.0% townhouses or apartments, demonstrating a trend towards denser development to provide accessible entry options appealing to downsizers, investors, and entry-level buyers.
+This marks a significant change from the current housing mix (currently 49.0% houses), likely due to reduced availability of development sites and shifting lifestyle demands and affordability requirements.
+With approximately 1177 people per approval, Windsor shows characteristics of a mature, established area.
+Future projections indicate Windsor adding 1,980 residents by 2041.

 Frequently Asked Questions - Development